Skip to main content

 2. The cardholder's bank will then contact Lopay's payment processor Stripe, who then passes this information onto Lopay.

 3. Lopay then notifies the merchant via email that a payment has been disputed by their customer.
-At the same time, the disputed amount and the £20.00 dispute management fee is deducted from the merchant's Lopay balance and held by the cardholder's bank.
+At the same time, the disputed amount and the dispute admin fee is deducted from the merchant's Lopay balance and held by the cardholder's bank.
 If the dispute is overturned, the disputed amount and the dispute management fee are returned to the merchant.

 4. The dispute notification email from Lopay will contain all the payment information including the amount, the time and date it was taken and any relevant information that has been provided by the cardholder's bank as to why a dispute was raised.